prashantbaher/tcc-doks/content/vba/Programming Concepts/21-vba-debugger.md

 The nice thing about this window is that you don’t have to add a load of watches manually if you want to look at the content of many variables.

-The VBE has done all the hard workfor you.
+The VBE has done all the hard work for you.

 ![Local-window](5.LocalWindow.PNG)